Northwestern can’t keep up with No. 5 Purdue

-Zach Edey had 14 points and eight rebounds, and No. 5 Purdue moved into first place in the Big Ten with a rugged 70-64 victory over Northwestern on Wednesday night at Welsh-Ryan Arena in Evanston.
+Zach Edey had 14 points and eight rebounds, and Purdue moved into first place in the Big Ten with a 70-64 victory over Northwestern on Wednesday night at Welsh-Ryan Arena in Evanston.

-Capping a stretch of eight games in 21 days, the Boilermakers (23-4, 12-4) shot 45% from the field and committed 14 turnovers — a sluggish performance by one of the country’s most efficient teams.
+Capping a stretch of eight games in 21 days, the Boilermakers (23-4, 12-4) shot 45% from the field and committed 14 turnovers in a rugged performance by one of the country’s most efficient teams.
 But they held the Wildcats to 35% shooting and controlled the glass with a 39-34 rebounding advantage.

 Mason Gillis and Eric Hunter Jr. each scored 11 points as Purdue moved a half-game ahead of No. 12 Illinois for the top spot in the conference.
 The Boilermakers swept their season series against the Illini.